Vinod-Kumar-R/AutomationTesting/README.md

 **Automation Execution Step**

-Automation Script can be executed in 2 ways
+Automation Script can be executed in 3 ways
-- Executing Script from Eclipse IDE
+- Eclipse IDE
-- Executing Script from MAVEN
+- MAVEN
+- Jenkins

 **Executing Script from Eclipse IDE**
 1. From eclipse, import the existing maven project